Repression (psychoanalysis): Therapy

-Neurosis may occur when the personality develops under the influence of the superego and the pressure of the repressed impulses, leading to behavior that is irrational, self-destructive, or antisocial.
+Neurosis may occur when the personality develops under the influence of the superego and the pressure of repressed impulses, leading to behavior that is irrational, self-destructive, or antisocial.

-A psychoanalyst may try to ameliorate this behavior by seeking to discover the repressed aspects of the patient's mental processes and reintroducing them to their conscious awareness - "assuming the role of mediator and peacemaker ... to lift the repression".
+A psychoanalyst may try to ameliorate this behavior by seeking to discover the repressed aspects of the patient's mental processes and reintroducing them to the patient's conscious awareness - "assuming the role of mediator and peacemaker ... to lift the repression".

 Reactions

 The philosopher Jean-Paul Sartre maintained that there is no "mechanism" that represses unwanted thoughts.
-Since "all consciousness is conscious of itself" we will be aware of the process of repression, even if skilfully dodging an issue.
+Since "all consciousness is conscious of itself" we will be aware of the process of repression, even if skillfully dodging an issue.
 The philosopher Thomas Baldwin stated in The Oxford Companion to Philosophy (1995) that Sartre's argument that Freud's theory of repression is internally flawed is based on a misunderstanding of Freud.
 The philosopher Roger Scruton argued in Sexual Desire (1986) that Freud's theory of repression disproves the claim, made by Karl Popper and Ernest Nagel, that Freudian theory implies no testable observation and therefore does not have genuine predictive power, since the theory has "strong empirical content" and implies testable consequences.